ganrad/az-aks-ref-arch-4hls/dev-cluster/README.md

    Review `./dev-cluster/azure-cli/install-script.sh`.
 (Optional) Use this script to add commands for installing additional tools/utilities on the Linux VM.

-4. Run the deployment
+4. Provision Azure resources

-   Finally, run the deployment shell script to provision Azure resources included in the blueprint architecture.
-Refer to the commands in the snippet below.
+   Finally, execute the shell script to provision Azure resources included in the blueprint architecture.
+Refer to the command snippet below.

    ```bash
    # Run the shell script